QTDUadmin/QTDUsite/content/registration/index.md

 There will be a small conference fee of $90 (AUD).

 More information will appear on this page closer to the registration opening date.
-In the meantime please send all enquiries to our email address on the front page.
+In the meantime please send all enquiries to our email address ("Contact" at the top right of the page).